squeegee-whiteboard/server/README.md

 }
 ```

-## DELETE - /changeBoard/delete
+## POST - /changeBoard/delete
 Creates a board and adds the creating user as an owner.

 ### Input
-DELETE request to the endpoint url.
+POST request to the endpoint url.

 Ex: `localhost:3000/changeBoard/delete'